ahmdrz/goinsta/README.md

 	"gopkg.in/ahmdrz/goinsta.v2"
 )

 func main() {
-  //insta, err := goinsta.Import("~/.goinsta")
   insta := goinsta.New("USERNAME", "PASSWORD")

-  // also you can use New function from gopkg.in/ahmdrz/goinsta.v2/utils
+  // You can set a proxy as a transporter in goinsta
   // insta.SetProxy("http://localhost:8080", true) // true for insecure connections
   if err := insta.Login(); err != nil {
     fmt.Println(err)
     return
   }

-  // export your configuration
+  // Export your configuration
-  // after exporting you can use Import function instead of New function. insta.Export("~/.goinsta")
+  // after exporting you can use Import function instead of New function.
+  // insta, err := goinsta.Import("~/.goinsta")
+  // it's useful when you want use goinsta repeatedly. insta.Export("~/.goinsta")

   ...